 Excellence in the provision of community services begins in the boardroom.
 We offer learning opportunities for nonprofit board members to learn the distinct responsibilities of the board, especially as they differ from that of the chief executive officer.
 Our training offers board members have the opportunity to explore best practices in four areas:

 - We can also function as facilitators to help a board of directors determine changes it wishes to make in governance practices and policies.

 Nonprofit Board Assessment

 A high-performing board of directors is committed to continuous improvement through periodically taking “time out” to evaluate the effectiveness of its practices.
-Our consultants have developed a written board assessment survey for this purpose.
+Our team has developed a written board assessment survey for this purpose.
 The assessment begins with individual board members completing a survey, the results of which are communicated in aggregate form to the full board.
 Survey results serve to springboard discussion among board members about the board’s strengths and limitations, and ideas for enhancing effectiveness.
-Our consultants can contribute ideas to this discussion and also serve as facilitators for the board’s decision-making.
+Our team can contribute ideas to this discussion and also serve as facilitators for the board’s decision-making.